kahawai-sre/msdndevtest/README.md

 4. Signed in to my.visualstudio.com as corpuser@corpdomain.com again, and activate the "Microsoft 365 - Developer Subscription (E5)" benefit.
 5. When prompted, select the "Setup Subscription option to create as a __NEW__ tenant and create a new "onmicresoft.com" subdomain and admin user when prompted e.g. myadmin@mynewdomain.onmicrosoft.com):
 ![](/img/M365E5.jpg "Select new M365 subscription")
-6. Log on to the Azure Portal as the new M365 E5 admin user e.g. myadmin@mynewdomain.onmicrosoft.com, and add the personal account used for the MSDN Azure Subscrption benefit (e.g. myuser@hotmail.com) as a Global Admin.
+6. Log on to the __Azure Portal__ as the new M365 E5 admin user e.g. myadmin@mynewdomain.onmicrosoft.com, and add the personal account used for the MSDN Azure Subscrption benefit (e.g. myuser@hotmail.com) as a Global Admin.
 There will be no subscriptions visible at this point.
-7. Log on to the Azure Portal as the user who was assigned the new Azure Subscription (e.g. myuser@hotmail.com), and grant the new user created when activating the M365 E5 benefit (e.g. myadmin@mynewdomain.onmicrosoft.com) as a Global Admin.
+7. Log on to the __Azure Portal__ as the user who was assigned the new Azure Subscription (e.g. myuser@hotmail.com), and grant the new user created when activating the M365 E5 benefit (e.g. myadmin@mynewdomain.onmicrosoft.com) as a Global Admin.
-8. Still signed in to the Azure Portal as myuser@hotmail.com, under Subscriptions, select the new msdn subscription created when activating the Azure Subscription Benefit.
+8. Still signed in to the Azure Portal as __myuser@hotmail.com__, under Subscriptions, select the new msdn subscription created when activating the Azure Subscription Benefit.
 In the OverView page select "Change Directory" and select the new directory created for the M365 E5 benefit i.e. mynewdomain.onmicrosoft.com
 9. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com.
 After some time the new MSDN-SKU Azure Subscription will visible and ready for use under this account.
+10. The net result is you have a fully functional Azure / Azure AD environment with E5 licensing for use testing Enterprise features like Conditional Access, Azure Identitiy Security, Azure PIM etc.

 ## Prep AAD in new tenant (optional)
 1. Sign in to the Azure Portal as myadmin@mynewdomain.onmicrosoft.com